afilis/h3-shutdown-server/README.md

 Install
 ---
 1. Copy files: arisc-fw.code, loader/* to /boot directory of a target device.
 2. Reboot your target device.
+Note: You should install the client part of the program too.

 Info
 ---